Fish head curry

-Fish head curry is a Singaporean dish deriving from a hybrid of Indian and Chinese ethnic cuisines.
-The head of a red snapper is stewed in a curry with assorted vegetables such as okra and eggplants.
+Fish head curry (Malay: kari kepala ikan) is a dish in Malaysian and Singaporean cuisines with mixed Indian and Chinese origins.
+The head of a red snapper is stewed in a Kerala-style curry with assorted vegetables such as okra and eggplants.
 It is usually served with either rice or bread, or as a shared dish.

 Description

-Origins

-Fish head curry was invented in Singapore when a chef from the state of Kerala named M.J.
-Gomez, who was living in the country, wanted to bring South Indian cuisine to local diners.
-He started a restaurant called Gomez Curry, which was located at Sophia Road and eventually at 9 Selegie Road, both located within the Rochor district in the Central Region.

-Although fish head was not widely served in the Indian subcontinent, Chinese customers considered Fish head casserole as a special delicacy, and so Gomez had the idea of cooking the fish in curry instead, as well as his own ingredients, therefore formulating a new dish.
+It is believed that fish head curry was invented when chef M.J.
+Gomez from Kerala, India adopted the dish to bring South Indian cuisine to diners in Singapore.
+Although fish head was not widely served in India, Chinese customers considered it to be a special delicacy, so M.J. had the idea of cooking the fish in curry instead.
+The dish was first sold in 1949, at the restaurant opened by Gomez.

-Today, restaurants of all races in the country all serve variations of this dish.
+Today, Indian, Malay, Chinese, and Peranakan restaurants all serve variations of this dish.
 Fish head curry has become a popular dish among Singaporeans and tourists alike.
-Costing between S$10 to S$20, it is generally not considered cheap hawker fare.
+Costing between $10 and $20, it is generally not considered cheap hawker fare.
 It typically comes served in a clay pot, and is often sold at hawker centers and neighbourhood food stalls.